How early should I get to the airport? It’s a question you might find yourself wondering before a trip!

 But it may vary slightly depending on your circumstances… Which we will elaborate more on below.

-Read more about traveling in 2022: Why are flights so expensive right now?
+Read more about traveling: Why are flights so expensive right now?

 How early should I get to the airport with checked bags?